 Medical Administrative Support C.A.S.
+Certificate of Applied Science

 The Medical Administrative Support certificate prepares students with the necessary skills for front-office non-clinical administration in a medical office, hospital or other health-oriented office.
 The Medical Administrative Support C.A.S. is an excellent opportunity for pre-nursing students to obtain a certificate in front-office administrative support.
 This certificate can be applied to the Associate of Science Medical Administrative Specialist.